Fashion Photography: 9 Tips and Techniques

 fashion photography tips and techniques

-Posing is one of the most difficult elements in fashion photography to master.
+Posing is of the most difficult elements in fashion photography to master.
 Fortunately, there’s a simple trick you can use to level up your posing skills, fast:

-Create a file with poses you like, and look at it constantly.
+a file with poses you like, and look at it constantly.

-Start by browsing through the latest fashion magazines, and when you see a pose that fits your style and interests, take a photo (or a screenshot).
-You can also browse through the portfolios of fashion photographers, look on Instagram, etc.
+Start by browsing through the latest fashion magazines, and when you see a pose that fits your and interests, take a photo (or a screenshot).
+You can also browse through the portfolios of top fashion photographers, look on Instagram, etc.

 fashion photography tips and techniques